Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Chain A-model

 \subsection{Composition and gradings}

-We continue to present the smooth fibre as being glued from cylinders, and the line field used to grade this surface was given in \cite[Section 7.1.2]{HabStackyCurves}; namely, it is the line field which is approximately horizontal on each cylinder, and parallel to the attaching strips.
-With this grading, we have the proof of the main theorem in the chain case. \begin{thm}[\cref{mainTheorem}, chain polynomial case] Under the correspondence
+As in the loop case, the Floer complexes can be taken to all be graded in degree zero, and this is proven in the same way.
+With this grading, we have the proof of the main theorem in the chain case. \begin{thm}[\cref{mainTheorem}, undeformed chain polynomial case] Under the correspondence

-the $\Z$-graded $A_\infty$ category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ is identified with the quiver algebra of \cref{ChainEndAlgebra} and is formal, so there is a quasi-equivalence
+the $\Z$-graded $A_\infty$-category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ is identified with the quiver algebra of \cref{ChainEndAlgebra} and is formal, so there is a quasi-equivalence

-\end{thm} \begin{proof} The only thing to check is that the morphisms in $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ compose in the claimed way, but this follows by the same reasoning in the loop case. \end{proof}
+\end{thm} \begin{proof} The only thing to check is that the morphisms in $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ compose in the claimed way, but this follows by the same reasoning as in the loop case. \end{proof}